 Let’s take a look at the top-rated A-Rod rookie cards from an investment standpoint.

-One of the more popular Alex Rodrigues RC’s and one the most expensive.
+One of the more popular Alex Rodriguez RC’s and one the most expensive.
+The 1994 Alex Rodriguez SP FOIL RC shows a smiling, proud-looking A-Rod that seems to say yes I’m a big deal.

 Must Read: Best Topps Baseball Cards